CaptainProton42/SphereScaper/README.md

 {{ site.beginInfoBoxTitle }}
 Coordinate Systems
 {{ site.endInfoBoxTitle }}
 Pay attention to the coordinate system your engine is using.
-Godot, for example, uses a different convention than Blender so the order and sign of the vertex coordinates changes.
-In this case, the code to deform the tile looks like this ($$z$$ and $$y$$ switch and $$z$$ changes sign as well):
+Godot, for example, uses a different convention than Blender so the order and sign of the vertex coordinates of my tile meshes changes.
+In this case, the code to deform the tile looks like this ($$z$$ and $$y$$ are switched and $$z$$ changes sign as well):

 ```GDScript
 var mdt = MeshDataTool.new()